 The specialized LLM in Environmental and Energy Law is designed for foreign-trained and US lawyers interested in careers in environmental, land use, and energy law.
 Individuals who aim to work for governments, international organizations, or NGOs; who aspire to cutting-edge private practice with law firms; or who will pursue academic careers, study with leading experts in these areas.
 Each year, students in the program form a close community that enjoys the benefits of being a distinct cohort within the larger student body.

 NYU is the leading institution in environmental and land use law among the top American law schools.
-Our faculty have established reputations for path-breaking research and scholarship that has driven policy formation in the United States on issues such as climate change, air pollution, and housing and urban development.
+Our faculty have established reputations for path-breaking research and scholarship that has driven policy formation in the United States on such issues as climate change, air pollution, housing and urban development, and contemporary urban environmental law.
 These professors also direct 3 separate research institutions at NYU that organize conferences and workshops on environmental, energy, and land use topics with leading decision-makers, advocates, and academics.
 Students actively engage with our faculty and their centers’ entrepreneurial research and activities as a complement to the formal curriculum.

 Energy, Law, and Policy

 Recognizing the importance of the energy field and its intersections with environmental law, NYU is actively engaged in expanding its offerings related to energy law and policy.
 The Law School capitalizes on its location in the world’s premier financial capital by providing students with an understanding of how major energy deals are financed and assembled, and the impediments that clean energy projects face.
 Energy Law Regulation and Policy, Oil and Gas Law and Governance, and US Energy Deals are classes being taught by leading practitioners this current academic year.